CatalaniCD/computer_science/0. algorithms/algorithms.md

 # Introduction to Computer Problem Solving

 ### 1.1 | Introduction

+     Computer problem solving is demanding! requires thought, careful planning, logical precision, persistence and attention to detail.
+     But is also Challenging, Exiting, and satisfiying experience with considerable room for personal creativity and expression.
+     Approach with this spirit and your chances of success are greatly amplified!

      1.1.1 Programs and Algorithms
      - Goal of the Book : Study in depth the process of algorithm design with particular emphasis of problem solving of the task.
      - Program : A set of explicit and unambiguous instructions expressed in a programming language.